 Local businessman, entrepreneur and football fan, Chris Swan took over the Club in the role of Chairman, immediately clearing the Club’s outstanding debts to guarantee its continued survival.
-Chris and his wife Sallie, took on building the reputation locally for a Club which delivers both on and off the pitch.
-This involved the Club returning to its community roots, generating players from within and working closely with schools and local teams with the focus on regeneration and disadvantaged members of the Community.
-The Club re-launched its Junior Section with both girls and boys teams of all abilities and currently have 20 teams from Under 7’s through to Reserves.
+Chris and his wife, Sallie (Vice-Chairman), took on building the reputation locally for a Club which delivers both on and off the pitch.
+This involved the Club returning to its community roots, generating players from within and working closely with schools and local teams with the focus on re-generation and disadvantaged members of the Community.
+The Club re-launched its Junior Section five years ago with both girls and boys teams of all abilities, currently having 38 teams from Under 7’s through to Reserves.

-The Club has worked hard to forge strategic alliances with NEW College, the local council, YMCA and Community Theatre group; Jestaminute.
+The Club has worked hard to forge strategic alliances with Redditch Borough Council, West Bromwich Albion, Bournville College, YMCA and Community Theatre Group; Jestaminute.
 We have links with many important local businesses and for this season we have two new additional shirt sponsors: RAW Plant Services; and JLC Body Repairs, together with existing sponsors Cobalt Developments.
 Many local businesses support the Club by taking advertising boards and programme advertisements.

-This season ex Redditch United player Liam McDonald continues in his role of manager at The Valley with Nick Green as Assistant Manager; David Bridgwater Coach/Player.
-This management team were successful turning around Redditch United with them finishing tenth in the Southern Premier League last season and lifting the Worcestershire Senior Cup, beating Evesham in the final.
+Redditch United ex-player Liam McDonald continues in his third year as manager at The Valley with Nick Green as Assistant Manager and David Bridgwater as Player/Coach.
+This management team were successful in turning around Redditch United’s first team, with them finishing tenth in the Southern Premier League in their first season as well as lifting the Worcestershire Senior Cup, beating Evesham in the final.
 Last season 2014/15, Redditch United narrowly missed the play-off challenge by one point.
 During this season six players left the Club for professional league clubs, a fact that Redditch United is very proud of as we are all about the delivery of inclusive and competitive football at the highest possible level to all ages.